walters954/lightning-challenges-community-challenges/templates/challenge-template/README.md

 - [ ] Challenge description is clear and comprehensive
 - [ ] Examples demonstrate the problem well
-- [ ] Template compiles but returns null/default values
+- [ ] Template compiles but has incomplete implementation
 - [ ] Solution implements complete, working logic
-- [ ] All tests are comprehensive and cover edge cases
+- [ ] Test class covers multiple scenarios and edge cases
-- [ ] Template tests fail appropriately
-- [ ] Solution tests pass completely
+- [ ] All tests pass when run against the solution
 - [ ] Code follows Apex best practices
 - [ ] JavaDoc comments are accurate and helpful
 - [ ] Method signatures match between template and solution